 Long-term economic vitality relies on entrepreneurship, the creation of new businesses and the commercialization of ideas and products.
-Arizona ranks first in the U.S. for overall entrepreneurial activity, but lacks access to venture capitalists.
-For instance, about 99 percent of the venture capital contributed to Arizona companies

-• Focus a dedicated team on each target industry and consistently approach that industry across the comes from out of state.
-Arizona ranks 20th for revenue generated by ventured-backed companies and 22nd for jobs created by headquartered venture-backed companies.
+Arizona ranks first in the U.S. for overall entrepreneurial activity, but lacks access to venture capitalists.35 For instance, about 99 percent of the venture capital contributed to Arizona companies comes from out of state.36 Arizona ranks 20th for revenue generated by ventured-backed companies and 22nd for jobs created by headquartered venture-backed companies.37